 - Hand preparation of decorative elements — Ornate lacework, turned verandah posts, timber fretwork, and delicate mouldings must be prepared by hand.

-How Much Does Heritage House Painting Cost in Melbourne?
+How Much Does It Cost to Paint a Heritage House in Melbourne?

 $15,000-$35,000